Cognigy/Documentation/docs/en/docs/ai/tools/analytics/odata-analytics-endpoint.md

     At the moment, Cognigy.AI supports OData version 4.0, which means that certain versions of Tableau are not compatible.

 The instructions on how to connect an OData Feed in Tableau [here](https://help.tableau.com/current/pro/desktop/en-gb/examples_odata.htm).

-### Postman and other API Tools

-When connecting from Postman or similar API tools, you must use a GET request to connect to our OData feed.

-{! _includes/ai/odata-read-only.md !}

 ### OData Consumer Ecosystem